It’s raining. What’s Plan B, Barry?

 Waking up that first morning – and oh shit, it’s our wedding day – unlike any other morning, anywhere, ever.
 Colleen and Barry had shown us some spots where the ceremony could potentially take place, but the instant they told us that a few people, including a Hollywood director, had recent swapped nuptials on a small island of rocks in the sea, our minds were made up.
 A rain shower was forecast, but we stayed optimistic.

-Our phenomenally talented photographer, Ropate, arrived, and we drank beer and tried to work out how this thing was going to pan out.
-All the while, the sky slowly began to drain of colour.
+Our phenomenally-talented photographer Ropate arrived, and we drank beer and tried to work out how this thing was going to pan out.
+All while the sky slowly began to drain of colour.

 I look across to see Gemma, sat on a lounger, dripping cool in her Catherine Deane dress, and keeping the energy level high.
 No rain was going to ruin this day.
 And with that, it was showtime – any longer and we’d be at the mercy of the tide too.

 Me first, umbrella in hand, taking the long walk along the coral path to the other side of the beach.
-Barry is there to meet me, along with all the Taveuni staff, and a small boat waiting to take me across to the island of rocks.
-I won’t be able to board without getting my boots wet, so one of the guys kindly picks me up and carries me over (because wedding days aren’t surreal enough, right).
+Barry is there to meet me, along with the Taveuni staff, and a small boat waiting to take us across to the island.
+I won’t be able to board without getting my boots wet, so one of the guys kindly picks me up and carries me over… because wedding days aren’t surreal enough, right.

-As I stand on the island, I have another moment: me, surrounded by the ocean, part of its rippled consciousness, connected to everything and nothing, and this beautiful sense of empty time where nothing else matters.
+Standing on the island, I have another of those moments: surrounded by the ocean, imbibed in its rippled consciousness, connected to everything, and a beautiful sense of empty time where nothing else matters.
 The only thing missing is Gemma, who’s preceded by the sound of Fijian drums, a quartet of warriors, and the choral sounds of the Taveuni staff – our family for the day.

 It’s the most fitting entrance for the most beautiful person, who, like me, is lifted on board the boat and drifts closer to the promise of a future together.

 Alongside the registrar and two warriors, we stand hand-in-hand, speaking those words we’ve all heard a thousand times, but finally understanding the enormity and importance of their meaning.
-And in another poignant moment, the rain stops.
-We look up at the sky and a rainbow appears, stretching from one side of the resort to the other.
+And in another poignant moment, the rain stops, we look up at the sky and a rainbow appears, stretching from one side of Taveuni to the other.
 We’re married.

 The others get back on the boat, leaving me and Gemma to enjoy a moment on the island alone.
 The tide, which until now had been patient and forgiving, started to swallow the rocks, inch by inch.
 I was so busy rolling up my trouser legs to realise one of my boots had floated away, much to the laughter of everyone.
 At least I wouldn’t have to be carried off the boat again.